isomorphisms/Idris-dev/docs/tutorial/typesfuns.rst

 modules and the definitions in each module each have their own namespace.
 This is discussed further in Section :ref:`sect-namespaces`.
 When writing Idris programs both the order in which definitions are given and indentation are significant.
-Functions and data types must be defined before use, incidentally each definition must have a type declaration, for example see ``x : Int``, ``foo :
-String``, from the above listing.
 New declarations must begin at the same level of indentation as the preceding declaration.
 Alternatively, a semicolon ``;`` can be used to terminate declarations.